EVANGELISATION IN OUR PARISH

 PILGRIMAGES & RETREATS

 Over the years there have been a number of parish pilgrimages to holy places in England and abroad.
 There are also regular diocesan and group pilgrimages to Lourdes and Walsingham.
-Details are in the parish newsletter and bookings are made through the parish office.
+Details of forthcoming pilgrimages and how to book will be given in the parish newsletter.

 SECULAR ORDER OF DISCALCED CARMELITES

 The Carmelite Secular Order is an association of lay people who pursue the path to holiness in the circumstances of their daily lives, inspired and assisted by the spirituality of the Teresian charism.
 It is an integral part of the Carmelite family and is open to men and women, married and single.
-A group of Secular Carmelites meet at St Joseph’s for prayer, worship, study and recreation on the second Saturday of each month from 11:30am to 3:30pm.
+A group of Secular Carmelites meet at St Joseph’s for prayer, worship, study and recreation on the third Saturday of each month from 10.45 am to 2:30pm.
+Click here for a link to the Secular Order of Discalced Carmelites in England and Wales.

 ECUMENICAL CHURCH LEADERS PRAY TOGETHER